Unextendible product operator basis: Preliminaries

-The proof of Lemma \ref{le:UPOB_property} is given in Appendix \ref{appendix:le:UPOB_property}.
-Evidently, this lemma holds for UPUOBs as well.
 Next, we prove that arbitrary tensor products of bipartite UPOBs are still bipartite UPOBs in Theorem \ref{thm:UPUOBtensor}.
 Before Theorem \ref{thm:UPUOBtensor}, we propose a preliminary fact on local dimensions extended from Lemma 1 in \cite{PhysRevLett.82.5385}.
 The proof of the fact uses the idea of the same lemma, and we present it here for completeness.

-\begin{lemma} Let $\mathbb{S}=\{(U_j=\bigotimes_{i=1}^m U_{i,j}):j=1,\cdots,n\}$ be an orthogonal product operator basis spanning a subspace of $\bigotimes_{i=1}^m \mathbb{O}(\cH_i)$ with $\dim \cH_{i}=d_i$.
+\begin{lemma} Let $\mathbb{S}=\{(A_j=\bigotimes_{i=1}^m A_{i,j}):j=1,\cdots,n\}$ be an orthogonal product operator basis spanning a subspace of $\bigotimes_{i=1}^m \mathbb{O}(\cH_i)$ with $\dim \cH_{i}=d_i$.
 Assume that $P$ is a partition of $\mathbb{S}$ into $m$ disjoint subsets: $\mathbb{S}=\mathbb{S}_1 \cup \mathbb{S}_2 \cdots \cup \mathbb{S}_m$.
-Let $\mathcal{U}_i=\lin \{ U_{i,j}: U_j \in \mathbb{S}_i\}$ and $r_i=\dim \mathcal{U}_i$ be the local dimension of subset $\mathbb{S}_i$ of the $i$-th party.
+Let $\mathcal{A}_i=\lin \{ A_{i,j}: A_j \in \mathbb{S}_i\}$ and $r_i=\dim \mathcal{A}_i$ be the local dimension of subset $\mathbb{S}_i$ of the $i$-th party.
 Then $\mathbb{S}$ is extendible if and only if there exists a partition $P$ such that for all $i=1,\cdots,m$, the local dimension $r_i$ of the $i$-th subset is less than $d_i$. \end{lemma} \begin{proof} By definition, $\mathbb{S}$ is extendible if and only if there exists a product operator $W$ orthogonal to $\bbS$.
 Equivalently, a partition can be found such that $W$ is orthogonal to all the operators in $\mathbb{S}_1$ for party $1$, all the operators in $\mathbb{S}_2$ for party $2$, and so on through $\mathbb{S}_m$.
 This can be done if each of the sets $\mathbb{S}_i$ has local dimension $r_i$ less than the dimension $d_i$ of the $i$-th party's Hilbert space.
 Conversely, if there exists at least one of the sets $\mathbb{S}_i$ having full local dimension $r_i$ equal to $d_i$, then there is no way to choose $W$ orthogonal to $\bbS$.
 Thus the original set $\mathbb{S}$ is unextendible.
 This completes the proof. \end{proof}